Uvacoder/jdminnickjr-linklist/README.md

 # :candle: JD Minnick | Link List :candle:

-Amidst the abundance of Social Media linking pages ive seen I have found them in need of a little :dizzy: spice :dizzy:.
+Amidst the abundance of Social Media linking pages I've seen I have found them in need of a little :dizzy: spice :dizzy:.
 Feel free to [contact me](jdminnickjr@gmail.com) for any questions, concerns, or comments associated with the page.

 ## :balance_scale: Site Components :balance_scale: